LukeWritesCode/VirtualVendingMachine/README.md

 $npm install
 $npm start

+Once it is running, 4 sodas will appear on the screen with their respective description as well as the quantity of remaining sodas.
+When the button for a soda is clicked, its JSON soda file will download.
+Once the quantity is 0, the button will disappear and that soda will be unavailable until it is restocked by the vendor.
+The vendor should restock (see below).
+Once the vendors restock, the changes will be reflecked on the page.

 In order to restock, the backend should be accessed with an http link that reads http://localhost:9000/inventory/restock?id=__&amount=__
-The underscores should be replaced with id and amount of soda to restock respectively.
+The underscores should be replaced with the soda id and amount of soda to restock respectively.
 The ids for the sodas are 0-3.